artevelde-uas/LimeSurvey-LTI-Plugin/README.md

    (Where KEY and SECRET are replaced with the key and secret generated in the configuration step above - this will also be able to be copied and pasted from the LTIPlugin settings in LimeSurvey)
 5. Save the Advanced Settings

+If you have recieved a "CSRF Token" error in LimeSurvey you may need to set "LTI Launch Target" to "New Window" in OpenEdX to overcome this.

 ### Usage (OpenEdX)

 1. Add a new "Unit"